Databases store sets of data about products, customers, orders and other facets of business operations for use...

 The DBMS universe includes far more than RDBMSes.
 As a result, it encompasses a variety of approaches for organizing and structuring the data sets stored in databases.
-The first DBMS technologies to emerge in the 1960s supported hierarchical databases, in which data is organized in a treelike structure with parent and child records, and network databases, which enabled relationships to be mapped between data elements in different parent-child groupings.
+The first DBMS technologies to emerge in the 1960s supported hierarchical databases, in which data is organized in a treelike structure with parent and child records, and network databases, which enable relationships to be mapped between data elements in different parent-child groupings.

-Such products that are still available include IBM's Information Management System, better known by its acronym IMS; the Integrated Data Management System, a product now owned by Broadcom Inc. and marketed under the name CA IDMS with an added relational front-end framework; and Adabas from Software AG.
+Such products that are still available include IBM's Information Management System, better known by its acronym IMS; Integrated Data Management System, which is now owned by Broadcom Inc. and marketed as IDMS with an added relational front-end framework; and Adabas from Software AG.

-Other DBMS categories include systems for managing object-oriented databases that treat data as objects; columnar databases that are oriented more to columns than rows; and multidimensional databases that are designed specifically to support analytical querying by structuring data in a cube form with various dimensions.
+Other DBMS categories that were developed later include systems for managing object-oriented databases that treat data as objects; columnar databases that are oriented more to columns than rows; and multidimensional databases that are designed specifically to support analytical querying by structuring data in a cube form with various dimensions.
 Numerous desktop database systems for managing data stored on PCs and laptops have been created, too, including Microsoft Access and Claris FileMaker Pro.

-In recent years, a diverse set of DBMS technologies grouped together as NoSQL systems has found growing adoption, primarily in big data applications that involve unstructured or semistructured data.
-There are four main classes of NoSQL software, united by support for flexible database schemas: key-value stores, document databases, graph databases and wide column stores.
-Prominent NoSQL DBMS products include Cassandra, Google Cloud Bigtable, Couchbase, Amazon DynamoDB, HBase.
-MarkLogic, MongoDB, Neo4j and Redis.
-Some now support more than one of the four data models, as do specialized multi-model database systems like Microsoft's Azure Cosmos DB.
+Over the past 15 years, a diverse set of DBMS technologies grouped together as NoSQL systems emerged and became broadly used, primarily in big data applications that involve unstructured or semistructured data.
+There are four main classes of NoSQL software, united by support for flexible database schemas: key-value stores, document databases, graph databases and wide-column stores.

 The general concepts of database management are similar across the various DBMS categories, including RDBMS platforms.
 A DBMS sits between databases and the applications and end users connected to them, as well as database administrators (DBAs) who monitor and manage databases.
 Via queries and commands processed in the DBMS, end users can access, add and update data, while DBAs can tune performance, change database structures and manage backup and recovery processes.